eegg/school-policies-and-procedures/src/arrivals-and-departures.rst

 In order that the actions of all staff and guardians are properly synchronized, everyone determines the time by the *Authoritative Clocks*, which we provide such that:

-* they are synchronized within two minutes of Greenwich Mean Time (British Summer Time)
+* they are displayed above the signing in table and checked for accuracy on a daily basis
 * they are visible to guardians from outside |The Setting|